-§ 2003.
-The Postal Service Fund

-- (a) There is established in the Treasury of the United States a revolving fund to be called the Postal Service Fund which shall be available to the Postal Service without fiscal-year limitation to carry out the purposes, functions, and powers authorized by this title (other than any of the purposes, functions, or powers for which the Competitive Products Fund is available). - (b) Except as otherwise provided in section 2011, there shall be deposited in the Fund, subject to withdrawal by check by the Postal Service- - (1) revenues from postal and nonpostal services rendered by the Postal Service; - (2) amounts received from obligations issued by the Postal Service; - (3) amounts appropriated for the use of the Postal Service; - (4) interest which may be earned on investments of the Fund: - (5) any other receipts of the Postal Service; - (6) the balance in the Post Office Department Fund established under former section 2202 of title 39 as of the commencement of operations of the Postal Service: - (7) amounts (including proceeds from the sale of forfeited items) from any civil forfeiture conducted by the Postal Service; - (8) any transfers from the Secretary of the Treasury from the Department of the Treasury Forfeiture Fund which shall be available to the Postmaster General only for Federal law enforcement related purposes; and - (9) any amounts collected under section 3018. - (c) If the Postal Service determines that the moneys of the Fund are in excess of current needs, it may request the investment of such amounts as it deems advisable by the Secretary of the Treasury in obligations of, or obligations guaranteed by, the Government of the United States, and, with the approval of the Secretary, in such other obligations or securities as it deems appropriate.
+§2003.
+The Postal Service Fund (a) There is established in the Treasury of the United States a revolving fund to be called the Postal Service Fund which shall be available to the Postal Service without fiscal-year limitation to carry out the purposes, functions, and powers authorized by this title (other than any of the purposes, functions, or powers for which the Competitive Products Fund is available). (b) Except as otherwise provided in section 2011, there shall be deposited in the Fund, subject to withdrawal by check by the Postal Service- (1) revenues from postal and nonpostal services rendered by the Postal Service; (2) amounts received from obligations issued by the Postal Service; (3) amounts appropriated for the use of the Postal Service; (4) interest which may be earned on investments of the Fund; (5) any other receipts of the Postal Service; (6) the balance in the Post Office Department Fund established under former section 2202 of title 39 as of the commencement of operations of the Postal Service; (7) amounts (including proceeds from the sale of forfeited items) from any civil for-feiture conducted by the Postal Service; (8) any transfers from the Secretary of the Treasury from the Department of the Treasury Forfeiture Fund which shall be available to the Postmaster General only for Federal law enforcement related purposes; and (9) any amounts collected under section 3018.